alirk/alirk.github.io/_pages/about.md

 Recent News
 ======
+- 2/2024: I have [**Three PhD Positions in ML (Projects 9,4,3)**](https://www.integreat.no/news/join-integreat-apply-now-for-13-phd-positions-and-.html).
+- 2/2024: We have one [postdoc position](https://www.jobbnorge.no/en/available-jobs/job/255679/dstrain-msca-postdoctoral-fellowships-in-computational-and-natural-sciences-18-positions) in "Joint Physics-informed and Data-driven Complex Dynamical System Solvers".
 - 2/2024: The Research Excellence Center [SFI Visual Intelligence](https://www.visual-intelligence.no/) has recognized our work [Federated Learning under Covariate Shifts with Generalization Guarantees](https://openreview.net/pdf?id=N7lCDaeNiS) as **Spotlight Publications** from 2023!
-- 2/2024: I have [**Three PhD Positions in ML (Projects 9,4,3)**](https://www.integreat.no/news/join-integreat-apply-now-for-13-phd-positions-and-.html).
-- 1/2024: We have one [postdoc position](https://www.jobbnorge.no/en/available-jobs/job/255679/dstrain-msca-postdoctoral-fellowships-in-computational-and-natural-sciences-18-positions) in "Joint Physics-informed and Data-driven Complex Dynamical System Solvers".
+- 2/2024: I will be a panelist at AI Cybersecurity Research & Science organized with Microsoft, Abelia and Digital Norway.
 - 1/2024: Our paper *[On the Generalization of Stochastic Gradient Descent with Momentum](https://www.comm.utoronto.ca/~liang/publications/JMLR_GeneralizationSGDEM.pdf)* has been accepted to the **Journal of Machine Learning Research**.
 - 1/2024: We will have Multiple Exciting Ph.D.
 Positions through [Integreat](https://www.integreat.no/) joint with wonderful Computer Scientists, Statisticians, and Mathematicians across Norway!
 - 1/2024: I am the main organizer of [Integreat](https://www.integreat.no/) **Discrepancies Seminar Series**.